ergoplatform/ergodocs/docs/node/conf/conf-node.md

 checkpoint = null
 ```

-Optional and individual checkpoint.
-If you are going to provide it, set the height and corresponding block header id like
+An optional and individual checkpoint that can be specified.
+If you want to use this, set the `height` and corresponding block header id as such;

 ```
 checkpoint = {